A Revolutionary Conception in the Stage Musical

 Serious Interest from the Other Coast

 Meanwhile, working in West Hollywood and San Francisco, director Michael Koppy was intrigued by the intrinsic merits of the form.
-He produced and directed stage musicals, as well as concerts and other events.
+He produced and directed stage musicals, as well as television, concerts and other events.
 One of those other shows he annually presented in San Francisco, Sacramento, and Los Angeles were screenings of the year’s Clio Award winning television commercials.
-While 99.9% percent of all television commercials are absolute crap, the best work in the medium can in fact be quite compelling and charged.
+And while 99.9% percent of all television commercials are absolute crap, on all levels, the best work in the medium—when carried via ‘dramatic vignette’ or ‘comedic vignette’—can in fact be quite compelling and charged.
 And in those rare top-of-the-line creative efforts, economy and efficiency are achieved to such degree that whole experiences, indeed whole stories, can be conveyed in just thirty or sixty seconds—still having room for the requisite mundane product shot at the end.

 Could not the stage musical also allow for such elegance and economy?
 After all, and of necessity, characterizations in musical theater—like those in commercials—tend to be less faceted than in straight drama.
 The digital age—and the pace and sophistication of contemporary life in general—have enabled us all to share in a “dramatic shorthand” that wasn’t ubiquitously available to previous generations.